akashsheelavant/contextapp/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project demonstrates the use of context API and use it for central state management.

+## When to Use Context
+Context is designed to share data that can be considered for "global" for a tree of React components, such as current authenticated user, theme or preferred language.

 ## Available Scripts